gamejolt/gamejolt/README.md

   In another terminal run `yarn client`.

->Note: First time running these will take longer than usual.
+>Note: First time running these will take longer than usual and the website/desktop may refresh multiple times.

+For more commands see [COMMANDS.md](COMMANDS.md).

 ### Translations